-Bourbon is king in Kentucky and other whiskeys in Tennessee and southerners commonly use both in cooking.
+Bourbon is king in Kentucky and other whiskeys in Tennessee, and southerners commonly use both in cooking.
 Bread pudding and Derby Pie wouldn’t be the same without bourbon, and we love it in sauces for steak and glazes for beef tenderloin.
-Of course, we can’t forget the original intent was for drinking and there is nothing like a classic mint julep, old fashioned or a newer recipe made with honey and orange.
+Of course, we can’t forget the original intent was for drinking and there is nothing like a classic mint julep, old fashioned or newer recipes like this one made with honey and orange.

 Besides the obvious seafood found in Florida’s recipes, you’ll find lots of citrus.